-- What subjects are necessary and/or advisable for a particular higher education course or career? - What opportunities do the subjects I would like to take for A Level open up, which do they close down? - Does my choice form a well-balanced programme of study? - Am I likely to be successful in these subjects? - Why am I choosing these subjects? - What are the skills and dispositions that I need to develop in order to be successful in my future working life and how will I develop them?
+- What subjects are necessary and/or advisable for a particular higher education course or career? - What opportunities do the subjects I would like to take open up; which do they close down? - Do my subject choices complement each other? - Am I likely to be successful in these subjects? - What are the skills and dispositions that I need to develop in order to be successful in my future working? life and how will I develop them?

-Heads of Department of Psychology, Business Studies, Classical Civilisation, Economics, Environmental Technology, Health and Social Care, Life and Health Sciences, Nutrition and Food Science, Geology, and Government and Politics will give information about their specifications and the content of their subject in Whitla Hall assemblies in December 2018.
+Heads of Department of Computer Science, Environmental Technology, Health & Social Care, Nutrition and Food Science, Psychology, Sport and Travel & Tourism will give information about their specifications and the content of their subject in presentations to tutor groups.
 Teachers of other subjects will give you information about their subject during a timetabled lesson.